Last modified on January 7th, 2023

 While Kardashian might have brought sea moss to the mainstream, at least in the eyes of her social media followers, it really is a nutrient-packed item worth trying.

-One thing that’s notable about sea moss is how versatile it is.
+One notable thing is how versatile it is.
 There are a lot of ways you can use it.

-You can find sea moss capsules and tablets if you want something easy.
-You can also use sea moss in smoothies, soups, and stews.
+You can find capsules and tablets if you want something easy.
+You can also use it in smoothies, soups, and stews.

-If you were going to cook with sea moss, you would first wash it and then soak it in cold water.
-You have to soak it for a full day, so give yourself time.
-After you soak sea moss, it will double in size, and it has a gelatinous texture.
-Then, add the sea moss to a blender along with some water, and blend until your result is a honey-colored, thick liquid.
+If you were going to cook with it, you would first wash it and then soak it in cold water.
+You must soak it for a full day, so give yourself time.
+After you soak it, it will double in size and has a gelatinous texture.
+Then, add it to a blender along with some water, and blend until your result is a honey-colored, thick liquid.

-After you prepare sea moss gel, you can store it in the refrigerator for up to two weeks and add it to smoothies and recipes, or simply eat it.
+After you prepare gel, you can store it in the refrigerator for up to two weeks and add it to smoothies and recipes, or simply eat it.

 You can use sea moss topically for your skin and hair.

-For example, if you make a sea moss gel, then you can put it on as a mask and rinse it off after a few minutes.
+For example, if you make a gel, then you can put it on as a mask and rinse it off after a few minutes.
 You’ll only need around two tablespoons for a mask.
-Sea moss benefits include helping reduce bacteria and inflammation on the skin, which can reduce breakouts and help your skin glow.
+Benefits include helping reduce bacteria and inflammation on the skin, which can reduce breakouts and help your skin glow.

-If you’re taking sea moss orally, you shouldn’t take too much.
-The recommended amount of sea moss is around one to two tablespoons a day of gel.
+You shouldn’t take too much if you’re taking it orally.
+The recommended amount is around one to two tablespoons a day of gel.
 If you take capsules, follow the dosage guidelines from the brand.
-If you’re using a tincture, which is another way to take sea moss, you might take a dose of around three droppers once a day.
+If you’re using a tincture, which is another way to take it you might take a dose of around three droppers once daily.

-You might be able to find dried sea moss or even sea moss capsules or pills at a health food store in your local area.
-For example, we did some research and found that Sea Moss Vitamin Shoppe has sea moss capsules, and they stock them in many of their local stores.
+You might be able to find dried sea moss or capsules or pills at a health food store in your local area.
+For example, we did some research and found that Vitamin Shoppe has capsules and stocks them in many of their local stores.

-It’s more common to buy sea moss online, however.
-There are a lot of options on Amazon, or you can buy things like sea moss gel on Etsy.
+It’s more common to buy it online, however.
+There are a lot of options on Amazon, or you can buy things like gel on Etsy.

 You can also find sites that specialize in selling just sea moss.